hdShang/arxiv-daily/docs/cs-LG/2025-09-30/papers/250926524v1-tap-two-stage-adaptive-personalization-of-multi-task-and-multi-modal.md

 ---
 layout: default
-title: TAP: Two-Stage Adaptive Personalization of Multi-task and Multi-Modal Foundation Models in Federated Learning
+title: "TAP: Two-Stage Adaptive Personalization of Multi-task and Multi-Modal Foundation Models in Federated Learning"
 ---

 # TAP: Two-Stage Adaptive Personalization of Multi-task and Multi-Modal Foundation Models in Federated Learning